jekmasto/Daily_GNSS_DL_Denoiser/README.md

 to cite:
 Bedford, J. and Bevis, M., 2018.
 Greedy automatic signal decomposition and its application to daily GPS time series.
 Journal of Geophysical Research: Solid Earth, 123(8), pp.6992-7003.

+Models will be avaliable soon on a zenodo repository.

 if you want to use the GAN for generating synthetics residuals spectrograms, also the librosa package has to be installed The code is avaliable from: